goriy/pygogs/README.md

 ## How does it work

-*pygogs* uses *requests* python package as a backend to sending API to Gogs server.
+*pygogs* uses *requests* python package as a backend for sending data to Gogs server.

 ### Authorization on Gogs server